-Section Sixteen.
+Section Seventeen.
 Upon the decision to terminate any professional or campus chapter, whether by dissolution, disbandment, revocation pursuant to Section Thirteen of this Article, or otherwise, any remaining chapter funds shall be distributed to another adjoining active Society Chapter then in good standing, the Society, or the Sigma Delta Chi Foundation, as directed by the chapters governing body, or, in the absence of action of the local board within 60 days of termination, the national board of directors.

 Campus Chapter Adviser Role in Governance

-Section Seventeen.
+Section Eighteen.
 Each campus chapter shall have a chapter adviser who shall be recognized as the representative of the board of directors and the Society.
 The chapter adviser shall be elected annually by the chapter or by the chapter's board of directors, according to local bylaws.
 The adviser shall be chosen from among the professional members of the Society.

-Section Eighteen.
+Section Nineteen.
 The chapter adviser shall be charged with the duties of attending meetings regularly, of acting as adviser to the chapter at all times, and of providing, whenever possible, a permanent place of safekeeping for the books, documents and records of the chapter and its officers.

 Section Four.
 Vacancy in any office, except those of president and president-elect, shall be filled by the board of directors.
-Should vacancies occur in both top offices, the board shall designate one of the directors to serve as acting president until the next convention, when elections will be held to fill both offices.
+Should vacancies occur in both top offices, the board shall designate one of the elected directors to serve as acting president until the next convention, when elections will be held to fill both offices.